 Maybe you didn't realize the damage to your home was quite as bad as it is.
 Maybe you were extremely busy and just couldn't find the time to report that minor fender-bender.
-Maybe you thought it wasn't a big deal if you didn't report your claim right away.
-Guess what.
-If you do not report your claim to your insurance company in a reasonable time frame coverage can be denied.
+Maybe you thought it wasn't a big deal if you didn't report your claim right away, but it can impact the claim dramatically.
+Here are some reasons why:

 Why Do I Have to Report My Insurance Claim Right Away to the Insurance Company?